epidrome/vita/_includes/cv/contact.md

 Office address: [2.
 Adjunct Teachers Offices of the Department of Informatics and of the Department of Audio and Visual Arts](http://www.ionio.gr/central/en/map)

+Office hours: Monday to Friday, 4-6pm, by appointment.

 Postal address: Ionian University
 Department of Informatics